 balanceOf call shown below from StandardToken base class of the contract allows one to see that the underflow has happened on the number of tokens for your account.

 Using MyCrypto, call the function to see what has happened to the

 Note, if you get 0, ensure that you are reading from Ropsten.
 Then read

 etherCollection and multiply by 2 to calculate the amount to refund to get all of the contract's ETH

 refundTokens() function.
 With twice the amount of the contract's remaining ETH so that it will refund you with the entire balance of

 Win the level!

-refundTokens() call in Etherscan.
+refundTokens()call in Etherscan.
 Include this screenshot and the level's screenshot showing a 0 ETH balance.
-Screenshots should include your OdinID.

 Arithmetic issues such as these are reasons why you must select the programming language you use for mission-critical applications very carefully.
 It is extremely difficult to write safe code in unsafe languages.
+In this lab, you identified arithmetic underflow issues and exploited them to compromise a smart contract.
 The best way to address this issue is to select a safe language from the get-go.